RWS/dxa-web-application-java/README.md

 About
 -----
-The SDL Digital Experience Accelerator (DXA) is a reference implementation of SDL Tridion Sites 9 and SDL Web 8 intended to help you create, design and publish an SDL Tridion/Web-based website quickly.
+The RWS Digital Experience Accelerator (DXA) is a reference implementation of RWS Tridion Sites 9 and RWS Web 8 intended to help you create, design and publish an RWS Tridion/Web-based website quickly.

 DXA is available for both .NET and Java web applications.
-Its modular architecture consists of a framework and example web application, which includes all core SDL Tridion/Web functionality as well as separate Modules for additional, optional functionality.
+Its modular architecture consists of a framework and example web application, which includes all core RWS Tridion/Web functionality as well as separate Modules for additional, optional functionality.

 This repository contains the source code of the DXA Framework, an example Java web application, and a Maven archetype for Java.

-The full DXA distribution (including Content Manager-side items and installation support) is downloadable from the [SDL AppStore](https://appstore.sdl.com/list/?search=dxa) or the [Releases in GitHub](https://github.com/sdl/dxa-web-application-java/releases) Furthermore, the compiled DXA artifacts are available on [Maven Central](http://search.maven.org/#search%7Cga%7C1%7Cdxa).
+The full DXA distribution (including Content Manager-side items and installation support) is downloadable from the [RWS AppStore](https://appstore.sdl.com/list/?search=dxa) or the [Releases in GitHub](https://github.com/sdl/dxa-web-application-java/releases) Furthermore, the compiled DXA artifacts are available on [Maven Central](http://search.maven.org/#search%7Cga%7C1%7Cdxa).